 The Polish Chicken tend to thrive more in enclosed areas with adequate predator protection.
 Their vision is rather impaired due to the feathers on their head, so they have a hard time sensing danger in time to escape from it.
 Aerial predators such as hawks are especially dangerous for these little chickens.

 The few Polish I have allowed to free-range often wander too far away and never return because they do not have a good sense of direction.
 They manage to get lost and eaten far too easily.

 3. Health Issues and Care

-Polish chickens do not suffer from too many health issues, but you do need to be aware of one problem Polish occasionaly could suffer from in a mixed breed flock.
+Polish chickens do not suffer from too many health issues, but you do need to be aware of one problem Polish occasionally could suffer from in a mixed breed flock.

 Often their head feathers will get plucked at and pulled out.
 After all, those feathers are a bit conspicuous, aren’t they?
 When this does happen, they will need some time in a crate alone for a few days.
 I have Blue Kote which is a helpful product when treating head wounds for Polish.

-Keep an eye out for chicks being bullyied when they are very small.
+Keep an eye out for chicks being bullied when they are very small.
 Their heads are very sensitive and one peck just a bit too hard can seriously injure or kill them.